Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 Radiation therapy: Medical procedures such as CT scans or X-rays of the chest increase the risk of developing Breast cancer.
 Radiation therapy to breast to treat Hodgkin lymphoma, for instance, also increases the risk of developing Breast cancer.

-Besides obesity, alcohol consumption, a sedentary lifestyle also increases the risk of developing Breast cancer.
+Besides obesity, alcohol consumption and a sedentary lifestyle also increase the risk of developing Breast cancer.

 Breast Cancer Risk Factors | Breast Cancer Symptoms